Sanjay007008/Samsung-PRISM_Works/EfficientNetB3/README.md

 # Game Classifier using EfficientNetB3

-This project utilizes an EfficientNetB3 model to classify images from four game categories: PUBG PC, PUBG Lite, PUBG New State, and PUBG Mobile.
+This project employs an EfficientNetB3 model to classify images from four game categories: PUBG PC, PUBG Lite, PUBG New State, and PUBG Mobile.

 ## 📂 Folder Structure
 - `game_classifier_model.h5`: Trained model